EEE-ELEC2645/EEE-ELEC2645.github.io/docs/markdown101.md

 In the body of the text
 [ELEC2645 Website][elec2645web2]

-Then later in the document you can put the `[]: ` bit, normally at the bottom so it doesnt matter if it is rendered or not
+Then later in the document you can put the `[]: ` bit, normally at the bottom so it doesn't matter if it is rendered or not

 [elec2645web2]: https://eee-elec2645.github.io/